Positivity on simple $G$-varieties: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank their respective institutions for providing a supportive and productive research environment.
-The last author acknowledges the National Board for Higher Mathematics (NBHM) Post Doctoral Fellowship with Ref.
+The second named author acknowledges the National Board for Higher Mathematics (NBHM) Post Doctoral Fellowship with Ref.
 Number 0203/21(5)/2022-R\&D-II/10342.